holoviz/panel/doc/tutorials/develop_editor.md

 ## Inspect components via `print`

-Replace the content of your `app.py` file with
+Copy the code below into a file named `app.py`.

 ```python
 import panel as pn